randomgoods/issues/README.md

 # Issues

-Collects issues for randomgoods repos that don't have their own tracker here.
+Collects issues for randomgoods repos that don't have their own issue tracker.

 ## Repos

+Refer to the following list to check if the issues of the repo in question are tracked here.

 - [load-phraseapp-translations](https://github.com/randomgoods/load-phraseapp-translations)
 - [tap-out](https://github.com/randomgoods/tap-out)